Chewy Gluten Free Coconut Macaroons Recipe

 This post may contain affiliate links.
 Read our disclosure policy here.

 Are you looking for a delicious coconut cookie that you can make with just a few ingredients?
-Our family loves this little easy chewy Coconut Macaroons recipe because it’s something we can all enjoy and it’s gluten and dairy free!
+Our family loves this little easy chewy Coconut Macaroons recipe because it’s something we can all enjoy, and it’s gluten-free and dairy-free!

 Easy Chewy Coconut Macaroons Recipe